How to Enable or Disable Mobile Hotspot in Windows 11

 - Sharing your internet is useful, but be careful if you use cellular data since it can use up your data plan quickly.

-You can turn the Windows 11 mobile hotspot on or off using either the Local Group Policy Editor, available on Pro, Enterprise, and Education versions, or the Registry Editor, which works on all Windows 11 editions.
+You can turn the Windows 11 mobile hotspot on or off using two main methods: the Local Group Policy Editor or the Registry Editor.
+The Group Policy Editor is for Windows 11 Pro, Enterprise, and Education versions, while the Registry Editor works on all Windows 11 editions.
+Remember to have administrator rights and back up your Registry before making changes.

 Does 🪟 Windows 11 support mobile hotspot?